ape-harmony-p2c/ape_harmony_p2p/whitepaper.md

 GO FUND YOURSELF!

-Why? _Your NFT community understands you._
+Why?... _Your NFT community understands you._

-How come? _You have the same goals._
+How come?... _You have the same goals._

-What? _You like the same stupid jpegs_
+What?... _You like the same stupid jpegs_

-_...and they just might be crazy enough to believe in your vision for a Bored Ape petting zoo with real apes._
+### _...and they just might be crazy enough to believe in your vision for a Bored Ape petting zoo with real apes._

 _Or whatever other crazy idea you dream up!_